Background info on Operating Systems

 - The kernel: the core of the system and manages the CPU, memory and peripheral devices.

-- Daemons: include the background services.
+- Daemons: background services.

 - The shell: comprises a command process that allows manipulation of the device through commands entered into a text interface.